Buster Bloodvessel: Personal life

 Bloodvessel once owned a hotel in Margate called Fatty Towers, which specifically catered for larger customers with features such as extra large beds and baths as well as fatty meals.
 The hotel closed in 1998 and Bloodvessel moved back to London.
 He often appears as a guest on various television shows, as well as in the tabloid newspapers.
 He was the main sponsor of football team Margate F.C. in the 1990s.

-In early 2001, Bloodvessel fell seriously ill during a concert in Perugia, Italy, but recovered.
+In early 2001, Bloodvessel was taken ill with a Strangulated hernia during a concert in Perugia, Italy.
+He wanted to return to England, but was advised to have an operation in Italy, even though it would have been extremely dangerous due to his weight.